SAP-samples/teched2025-XP260/exercises/ex1/ex1.1/README.md

 ### Step 2: Login as Alice (Support User)
 - Action:
   - Access SAP Build Work Zone and log in with alice.support@company.com.
+(Note: Make sure to refresh the application first.)
   - In the incident list, locate an incident assigned to Alice (e.g., "Strange noise when switching off Inverter").
   - Confirm the 'Assigned To' column displays alice.support@company.com.
   - Click on the incident to open its details.